dannymagnus/CI_MS1_RRWeddings/README.md

 *Section 1 – Slideshow:*

 The slideshow is the first impression that the business gets to make on the visitor.
 I chose 3 images all with a cohesive theme in terms of the colour palette and the styling.
-It plays automatically to add some movement to the page.
+It plays automatically to add some movement to the page using a bootstrap carousel.

 ![Hero image](https://github.com/dannymagnus/wedding-company/blob/master/assets/images/slide1.webp)